 Supported Kubernetes versions in Azure Kubernetes Service (AKS)

-Kubernetes uses the standard Semantic Versioning versioning scheme, which means that each version of Kubernetes follows this numbering scheme:
+Kubernetes uses the standard Semantic Versioning versioning scheme for each version:

 [major].[minor].[patch]
 Example: 1.17.7 1.17.8